Ongoing studies

 |

-Project summary | In Quebec, 18% of older adults living in long-term care homes (LTCH) require end-of-life care yearly.
+Project summary | 18% of older adults living in long-term care homes (LTCH) require end-of-life care yearly.
 To optimize this type of care, one of nurses’ role is providing support to relatives, including by exploring their needs for involvement at the end-of-life.
 The scope of this involvement is wide, relatives can obtain information, be present and participate in care.
 Considering the lack of interventions to promote this involvement and to put it forward, the aim of this study is to develop, implement and evaluate an intervention promoting the involvement of relatives in end-of-life care in LTCH. |

 Cecilia Leon Palomino